parklize/twitter-account-classification/README.md

 Repository for the paper "A Simple Language Independent Approach for Distinguishing Individuals on Social Media" at ACM Hypertext 2021.

+- ```proposed-clf.ipynb``` contains the source code for training and evaluating different approaches including the proposed approach.
+- Due to the limit of uploadable file size, data is not included in the current repository.

 # Abstract
 Nowadays, the large-scale human activity traces on social media